jtommo66/cinesage-client/README.md

 ## Nice-to-haves

 **User accounts** - Users will be able to create password protected accounts

+**User Ratings and Reviews** - As a logged in user (possibly a 'nice to have'), I want to be able to rate and review movies I've watched.
+These reviews will have like and dislike buttons for other logged in users to up/down vote

 **Social media features** - Users can create watch lists (possibly to be shared with other users, via url link)